All Episodes

 And if you can say yes, if you think the country's better off, then I guess vote for Hillary because that's a continuation of Obama's policies.

-If you're not, and you're one of those millions of Americans on food stamps and out of the labor force and in poverty, I would think that it's time for a change in a pretty drastic way because disproportionately the people that have been harmed the most by Obama's leftist policies have been minorities.
+If you're not, and you're one of those millions of Americans on food stamps and out of the labor force and in poverty, I would think that it's time for a change in a pretty drastic way because disproportionately, the people that have been harmed the most by Obama's leftist policies have been minorities.

-Yes, um, I see reality.
+Yes, I see reality.

-Um sadly, I voted for Obama on his last term.
+Sadly, I voted for Obama on his last term.

-Uh that Republicans are racist, the Republicans are bigots, and to never watch Fox News.
+And there's three things that Democrats used to tell me all the time, that Republicans are racist, the Republicans are bigots, and to never watch Fox News.

 That's the only thing I heard from Democrats.

-Um I don't I cannot describe it any other way.
+I cannot describe it any other way.

-Yeah and uh I'm here trying to repair the damage I did by voting for him.
+And I'm here trying to repair the damage I did by voting for him.

-Yeah, that's what this election vote for Trump this time.
+Yeah, that's what this election is.

-That's that that to me is the most important thing.
+That to me is the most important thing.

 You know what?